joshdoman/peerfed/doc/descriptors.md

 Disclaimers: It is important to note that this example serves as a quick-start and is kept basic for readability.
 A downside of the approach outlined here is that each participant must maintain (and backup) two separate wallets: a signer and the corresponding multisig.
 It should also be noted that privacy best-practices are not "by default" here - participants should take care to only use the signer to sign transactions related to the multisig.
-Lastly, it is not recommended to use anything other than a Bitcoin Core descriptor wallet to serve as your signer(s).
+Lastly, it is not recommended to use anything other than a PeerFed Core descriptor wallet to serve as your signer(s).
 Other wallets, whether hardware or software, likely impose additional checks and safeguards to prevent users from signing transactions that could lead to loss of funds, or are deemed security hazards.
 Conforming to various 3rd-party checks and verifications is not in the scope of this example.